-A few months before finishing my PhD I started sending my resume to a few companies in my area.
-I also send a couple ones to international companies and research groups (but I admit I wasn’t very keen in going to another country).
+A few months before finishing my PhD, I started sending my resume to a few companies in my area.
+I also sent a couple ones to international companies and research groups (but I admit I wasn’t very keen on going to another country).
 I got some replies really fast and did some interviews.
-From there on, it was pretty clear that there were two types of companies offering something interesting.
+From there on, it was pretty clear that there were two types of companies offering something compelling.

-First, there were some really big companies where having a PhD meant exactly nothing.
+First, there were some huge companies where having a PhD meant precisely nothing.
 If you want a position there, you start from scratch.
-A few months or a year in a trainee academy and then, if you are really good, you might get a more stable (and better paid) position.
-These are the type of companies that are completely closed to outsiders, specially in a higher administration level.
+A few months or a year in a trainee academy and then, if you are outstanding, you might get a more stable (and better paid) position.
+These are the type of companies that are entirely closed to outsiders, especially in a higher administration level.
 If you want in, you start at the bottom of the pyramid, whatever your degree.

-Second, there are smaller companies, bigger than start ups but not yet large SMEs, that are willing to take the risk and hire you to a position in the middle of the pyramid.
+Second, there are smaller companies, more significant than startups but not yet large SMEs, that are willing to take the risk and hire you to a position in the middle of the pyramid.
 You won’t start at the top, but your past research work is valued and your (ability to give great) future contributions recognized.
 Despite their shorter margins, these companies are more prone to risk in hiring something with a past on research, even if their business experience is nil (or null).